Welcome to the GSA's Travel Award Program

 Step 2: Complete A Spend Authorization in Workday (formally known as a Travel Request)

 Fill out the Spend Authorization in Workday.
 Additional information on completing the spend authorization is emailed to you along with your award confirmation.
 The Travel Request Form is a separate form from the Spend Authorization.
 The online Spend Authorization form in Workday must be completed and routed for approval before travel can be taken.

 If you are traveling internationally you must fill out and submit an International Travel Authorization Request Form to the risk management office (This office is located inside the human resources building on Artemisia way).
-This form must be approved before travel can be taken.
+This form must be approved before travel can be taken and must be submitted

 Your spend authorization will need the following information included or attached:

 - Lodging Confirmation Paperwork (Showing you have actually registered to stay somewhere that shows check in and check out date, unless you are staying with a friend in which a memo will suffice).

 - Conference Registration (Proof showing you actually registered for the conference and have paid).